alyssaong1/VoIPBot/README.md

-# Using a bot to do VoIP communication
+# Using a bot to do VoIP communication using SIP

 I will document how to build a bot that does VoIP using the SIP protocol.
 If you're not clear on how SIP works, please have a read of [this link](https://www.voipmechanic.com/sip-basics.htm).